kata-containers/kata-containers/docs/how-to/how-to-run-kata-containers-with-SE-VMs.md

 $ ./tools/packaging/kata-deploy/local-build/kata-deploy-merge-builds.sh kata-artifacts
 ```

-In production, the environment variables `SIGNING_KEY_CERT_PATH` and
+In production, the environment variables `SIGNING_KEY_CERT_PATH`, `INTERMEDIATE_CA_CERT_PATH`
-`INTERMEDIATE_CA_CERT_PATH` should be exported like the manual configuration.
+and `SIGNING_KEY_CERT_PATH` should be exported like the manual configuration.
-If a rootfs-image is required for other available runtime classes (e.g. `kata` and `kata-qemu`)
+If a rootfs-image is required for other available runtime classes (e.g. `kata` and
-without the Secure Execution functionality, please run the following command
+`kata-qemu`) without the Secure Execution functionality, please run the following
-before running `kata-deploy-merge-builds.sh`:
+command before running `kata-deploy-merge-builds.sh`:

 ```
 $ sudo -E PATH=$PATH make rootfs-image-tarball